lokpoon/LunaSim-Document/_sources/moonsim_lux_calculator.md

     darksky_value <- 0.002 # (!)
 Range = 0.0007 to 0.003.
 Default = 0.002 lx
     ```

-8. Set what type of illumination to plot. i.e., One of the illuminance column name shown in step 10.
+8. Specify the type of illumination to plot. i.e., One of the illuminance column name shown in step 10.
     ```
     illuminance_type_plot <- "moon_final_lux" # (!)
     ```